Mr Farhan Tanvir Chowdhury

 Another key aspect is the need to be able to simulate more physically plausible spin systems with greater number of spins, where we hit computational bottlenecks quickly due to the decreasing tractability in performing spin simulations as the system size grows.
 In the immediate near term, GPU and parallel computation capabilities are presently the best available tools that could potentially provide some simulation scalability.
 But for the longer term, harnessing the quantum information processing capabilities of noisy intermediate scale quantum devices could prove crucial for shifting the paradigm in spin simulations.

 On the other hand, the fundamental quantum information aspects of many-body quantum physics in large spin systems could provide key insights to better understanding the dynamical behaviour of complex quantum systems.
 Living systems often manifest noise-assisted quantum effects, where driving the system could be vital for maintaining quantum states in far from equilibria conditions.
-This is a fundamental requirement for quantum spins to be able to sustain magnetic interactions which are orders of magnitude smaller than thermal energies.
+This is a fundamental requirement for spins to be able to sustain magnetic interactions which are orders of magnitude smaller than thermal energies.
 Without it, thermal effects would dominate and the system would be restricted to classical behaviour.

-By formulating optimal control protocols for controlled spin dynamics in quantum complex systems of potential physiological relevance, the goal is to be able to inform experiments to bring about non-classical enhancements in room temperature quantum magnetometry.
+By formulating optimal quantum control protocols for controlled spin dynamics in quantum complex systems of potential physiological relevance, the goal is to be able to inform experiments to bring about non-classical enhancements in room temperature quantum magnetometry.

 My work lies at the intersection of fundamental research and the development of computational tools, and producing scalable open-source code for simulating quantum spin dynamics is a primary goal.
+My preprints and publications so far can be found via Google Scholar.

 Background and other Interests